njblanch/Keyboard-Gloves/README.md

 # Keyboard-Gloves
 ### Skyler Heininger and Nathan Blanchard

 The programs present within this repository are testing and final scripts.
+Additionally, there are 11 STL files that were used in 3d printing.

 ## Raspberry Pi Programs